QUICK ANSWER

 If trust liability and bank balances do not match, the reconciliation must explain the difference and describe corrective action.
 Returned checks, service charges, non-sufficient funds checks, negative balances, shortages, and overages should not be ignored.

 Under F.S.
 475.5015, brokerage records must generally be retained for at least 5 years.
-If the records become part of litigation, they must be kept for at least 2 years after the civil action or appeal concludes, but never less than the 5-year minimum.
+If the records become part of litigation, they must be kept for at least 2 years after the civil action or appeal concludes, and the total retention period still cannot be shorter than the 5-year minimum.

 Personal funds in escrow accounts